jmbredenberg/Mafia-rules/README.md

 The mafia may use this power to poison a player.
 At the start of the next day the victim is informed that they have been poisoned.
 The victim dies forty-eight hours later (after the lynch).

-###Set a Trap: (2 charges)
+###Set a Trap: (6 charges)

-The mafia start the game with 2 set a trap charges.
-Once per day, the mafia can use a set a trap charge on someone by pm-ing the Mods with a guess about that person’s role.
-If their guess is correct, then kills on that person by the mafia no longer uses up the daily kill.
-If the target of a successful guess dies for any reason, the mafia gain a set a trap charge back.
-If the guess is incorrect the charge is lost.
+The mafia start the game with 6 set a trap charges.
+Once per day, if fewer than two charges are active, the mafia can use a set a trap charge on someone by pm-ing the Mods with a guess about that person’s role.
+If their guess is incorrect, the charge is used up.
+If their guess is correct, an active charge is stored on the target, and a kill on that person by the mafia no longer uses up the daily kill.
+If someone with an active trap charge on them dies for any reason, the trap charge on that person disappears.

 ###Slaughter the Weak: (2 charges)

-This power is identical to set a trap, except that slaughter the weak charges can only be used on innocent children.
+This power is identical to set a trap, except that slaughter the weak charges can only be used on innocent children, and instead of disappearing, charges are regenerated when their targets die for any reason.

 ###Frame a Townsperson: (1 uses)